icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### Skipping records

 A subscriber MAY provide a skip config to ask the canister to skip broadcasting for either bandwidth or distribution reasons.
-The skip parameter is a tuple of the mod and optional offset `Array[Nat, opt nat]`.
+The skip parameter is a tuple of the mod and optional offset `Array[Nat, opt Nat]`.
 If the mod is set then the subscriber should only receive a message if the mod of the value provided is 0.
 This can be offset for partitioning by using the optional partition variable.
 By using this pattern a subscriber set can ensure that all messages make it to a set of subscribers with a distributed message set.

-- **nat** (`nat`): The modulus value for determining which messages to skip.
-For example, a value of 5 means every 5th message is considered.
-- **opt nat** (`?nat`): An optional offset that adjusts which messages are skipped, further refining the control over message selection in large streams.

 #### SubscriptionRegistration